ADA Title III

 The settlement terms are the compliance spec.
 Courts did not wait for a final rule to write it. — The Slate, reading across Title III consent decrees

-Settlement terms in Title III video accessibility cases cluster around three components: a payment, a remediation timeline, and a monitoring period.
+Settlement terms in ADA Title III video accessibility cases cluster around three components: a payment, a remediation timeline, and a monitoring period.

 Payments in demand letters and early settlements run $15,000 to $100,000 for single-scope claims.
 Multi-count cases against large retailers, streaming platforms, or healthcare systems have settled for materially higher amounts.
 Attorney’s fees — separately recoverable under § 12205 — are often the larger number.